5 ways VR is changing the world for the better

 Anyone who’s attended a driving safety course or seminar (I had one at school) knows how much of a sobering experience it can be – hearing from someone who was involved in a fatal accident due to reckless driving.
 But imagine if you could actually live it, with the aid of a VR headset?
 It’s chilling just to think about.

-Toyota are doing just that and using Oculus headsets to educate teens and parents about distractions while driving, as part of their TeenDrive365 campaign.
+Toyota are using Oculus headsets to educate teens and parents about distractions while driving, as part of their TeenDrive365 campaign.

 4. Jury duty